 You have heard it a million times.
 “It’s all about relationship building!”

 Whether you are working to build an A-list board, grow a strong volunteer base, secure in-kind contributions, or generate dollars to fund your mission, at the end of the day your success depends on your ability to connect with the right people at the right time!
+Sometime’s you work with a sponsor or partner to make this happen.

 In the nonprofit world, we are quick to put labels on relationships, and we love calling everyone a “partner” because we feel connected by a greater cause.

-Putting a label on a relationship can be a little tricky for organizations who are cultivating relationships with businesses and aren’t quite sure if the appropriate label is “sponsor” or “partner.”
+Putting a label on a relationship can be a little tricky for organizations who are cultivating relationships with businesses and aren’t quite sure if the appropriate label is “sponsor or partner.”

 So, what exactly is the difference between a SPONSOR and a PARTNER?